Seddon - Kingsville

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The Seddon - Kingsville SA2 had a higher than average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers was $59,531 and the average income stood at $71,624, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $64,442 (median) and $77,533 (average) as of September 2025.
-Census data shows household, family, and personal incomes all rank highly in Seddon - Kingsville, between the 86th and 92nd percentiles nationally.
-Income brackets indicate that the largest segment comprises 27.4% earning $1,500-$2,999 weekly (2,684 residents), consistent with broader trends across regional levels showing 32.8% in the same category.
+The Seddon - Kingsville SA2's income level is higher than the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Seddon - Kingsville SA2's median income among taxpayers is $59,531 and the average income stands at $71,624, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $64,442 (median) and $77,533 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in Seddon - Kingsville, between the 86th and 92nd percentiles nationally.
+Income brackets indicate the largest segment comprises 27.4% earning $1,500 - 2,999 weekly (2,684 residents), consistent with broader trends across regional levels showing 32.8% in the same category.
 The district demonstrates considerable affluence with 40.4% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 16.3% of income, though strong earnings still place disposable income at the 84th percentile, and the area's SEIFA income ranking places it in the 9th decile.
+High housing costs consume 16.3% of income, though strong earnings still place disposable income at the 84th percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income